➤ by Pastor Andy Fulson

 Jesus' resurrection and ascension entitles everyone to receive healing by grace testified through Peter in the New Testament: Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed, 1 Peter 2:24 [Bolded for emphasis].

-Don't ignore Jesus' empowerment to heal others through you or to be healed yourself by denying knowledge of it.
+Don't ignore Jesus' empowerment to heal others or to be healed yourself by denying knowledge of it.
 Peter denied Jesus three times (Lk 22:34) and then regretted it.

-Remember, you have been granted to heal and to receive healing through grace.
+Remember, you have been assigned to heal and to receive healing through grace.
 It belongs to you.
 Declare it as such!
-Say “I have been healed and given the authority to heal” (Jn 14:12).
+Say “I have been healed and given the authority to heal” (Jn 14:12, Lk 10:19).

 Let what you say confirm 1 Peter 2:24 as your testimony.

-Avoid using an excessively loud spoken command.
-You have authority - realize that you are empowered through the indwelling of the Holy Ghost.
-Yelling for emphasis is often done by those who have not yet experienced their authority of Jesus' name.
-Loud expressions do not give you more power.
+Avoid using excessively loud spoken commands — they do not result in more power.
+Realize that you have authority, empowered through the indwelling of the Holy Ghost.
+Loudness for emphasis is often used by those who have not yet experienced their authority of Jesus' name.

-Speak with conviction against pain, whether due to cancer or any other cause, whether to a joint, tooth, abdomen, eyes, etc. Say: “...
+Declare with authority and conviction against pain, whether due to cancer or any other cause, whether to a joint, tooth, abdomen, eyes, etc. Say: “...
 Pain...” out with you and all your root, never to return, in Jesus' name.

 It can also be shortened as: “...
 Pain...”
 Out with you, in Jesus' name!